 Elias Maalouf was squishing grapes at his Rayak Winery and Distillery, a smaller vineyard with 12 hectares of cultivated land in Lebanon’s Bekaa Valley, on 23 September, when a bomb flew out of the sky and landed in front of his building.
 The blast blew out the roof of his laboratory and shattered many of the bottles of wine kept in a storeroom.
 It also damaged his and his parents’ houses.
 Passersby were killed and Maalouf’s nerves were shattered.

 Hits from rockets and shrapnel have put large swathes of vines on the other side of the border out of bounds.
 Dalton Winery cultivated its Pinot Grigio grapes in the vineyards on the Israeli border with Lebanon but these were made inaccessible as a result of cross-border shooting.
 Another section of the Dalton vineyard was ravaged by a fire, caused by falling debris from an intercepted rocket, in April this year.
-The company has lost some 100,000 bottles of its 1.2 million annual production of bottles of wine and whisky.
+The company has lost some 100,000 bottles of its 1.2 million annual production of bottles of wine.

 The pressure of war on all winemakers can be close to unbearable.
 ‘We never knew that winemaking was going to become a threat to our lives, a threat to our families, a threat to being who we are now,’ said Maalouf.